hooman650/BioSigKit/README.md

 ## GUI Functionalities
 ![Graphical User Interface of BioSigKit.
 The algorithm pop-up menu provides an easy way for the selection of the QRS detection algorithm.
 The statistics panel automatically computes mean, maximum and minimum detected intervals.](paper/fig1.png)

+# Test Cases
+BioSigKit comes with two sample ECG recordings for testing of the algorithms offered.
+See SampleSignals ECG1 and ECG2 for these test cases.
+Please use the GUI and simply choose the algorthim that you would like to evaluate to see the results.
+Furthermore, see the publications for each subroutine to get a better overview what the accuracy of the proposed method might be.

 # Acknowledgements:
 BioSigKit currently uses the following libraries and I would like to appreciate their efforts:
 ### 1) [GUI Layout Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox).